First, engine piston rings, have one of the most important jobs. Because, they seal the combustion chamber, while dissipating heat.

 Lubricating Oil Film Control

 Piston rings usually make, a necessary lubricating oil film, to preventing scuffing.
-But, enough so they move smoothly, with little friction, between metal and metal.
+But, enough so they move smoothly, with little friction, between metals.
 Finally, piston rings automatically adjust the amount of oil needed, for proper operation.

 Proper Heat Transfer